usgs/wdfn-blog/content/beyond_basic_data_munging.md

 In the data cleaning portion of our [Intro to R class](https://owi.usgs.gov/R/training-curriculum/intro-curriculum/Introduction/), we cover a variety of common data manipulation tasks.
 Most of these were achieved using the package `dplyr`, including removing or retaining certain columns (`select`), filtering out rows by column condition (`filter`), creating new columns (`mutate`), renaming columns (`rename`), grouping data by categorical variables (`group_by`), and summarizing data (`summarize`).

 But often, data users need to do more complex manipulation of their data, like changing the shape of the data or creating a new column conditional on values in another column.
 In this post, we will use USGS stream data to demonstrate data munging techniques that are beyond the basics taught in our Intro to R course.
+If you're following along and see a new function and want to learn more, a reminder that you can see the help file for that function by executing a `?` followed by the function name in your console to see the help file and examples.

 What we want to achieve
 -----------------------